croppia/thermust/README.md

 # Thermust

-Thermust is a web app that helps you find the safest temperature for your meat.
+Thermust is a web app that helps you find the safest temperature when cooking any type of meat.

 Visit [thermust.com](https://thermust.com) to use the app.